kameryn1811/Bandcamp-Downloader/README.md

 ## Credits & Inspiration

-This project exists thanks to [Otiel's BandcampDownloader](https://github.com/Otiel/BandcampDownloader).
-This Python version was created to provide a working alternative while we await updates to the original project.

-**Thank you, Otiel, for the inspiration and for building such a useful tool!**
+This project exists thanks to [Otiel's BandcampDownloader](https://github.com/Otiel/BandcampDownloader). **Thank you, Otiel, for the inspiration and for building such a useful tool!**

 ## Legal & Ethical Use